Police Chief Blows Up ICE Barbie Goon’s Story About Child Detained by ICE

 DHS then followed suit, posting: “Not only was this individual in possession of a firearm and a 5-7 inch knife when arrested, he also had an EXTENSIVE rap sheet.”

-However, according to officials, McLaughlin’s “facts” around the ICE detention weren’t entirely true—for the second time in as many days.
+However, according to officials, McLaughlin’s “facts” around the ICE detention weren’t entirely true.

 The boy was booked at the station and then taken into ICE custody.
 He is now being held at the 32-bed Northwestern Regional Juvenile Detention Center in Winchester, Virginia.